elefr3n/linux_tcp_connection_hider/README.md

 kernel rootkit module to hide connections from attacker ip (ssh, reverse shells, etc...).

 ## Base source
-The base source of this code is from [Xcellerator/linux-kernel-hacking](https://github.com/xcellerator/linux_kernel_hacking/tree/master/3_RootkitTechniques/3.6_hiding_ports) proyect, a kernel module to hide connections of certain tcp port,  **I have addapted the code adding a function and remove/edit some lines in the kernel hooked function to hide connections from a attacker ip** address and not from tcp port connection as the original base source do.
+The base source of this code is from [Xcellerator/linux-kernel-hacking](https://github.com/xcellerator/linux_kernel_hacking/tree/master/3_RootkitTechniques/3.6_hiding_ports) proyect, a kernel module to hide connections of certain tcp port,  **I have addapted the code adding a function and remove/edit some lines in the kernel hooked function to hide connections from an attacker ip** address and not from tcp port connection as the original base source do.

 ## How to use
 * Edit the `IP_ADDRESS_TO_HIDE` variable in rootkit.c file at line 10